What is HistoryCity?

 David Rosenthal

-These themes underpinned my work on Florence’s carnival ‘kingdoms’, published as Kings of the Street: Power, Community and Ritual in Renaissance Florence (Brepols, 2015).
+My research focuses on public space, urban ritual and social change between 1500 and 1700, themes that underpinned my work on Florence’s carnival ‘kingdoms’, published as Kings of the Street: Power, Community and Ritual in Renaissance Florence (Brepols, 2015).
 I co-edited the open-access Hidden Cities: Urban Space, Geolocated Apps, and Public History (Routledge, 2022) and Disaster in the Early Modern World: Examinations, Representations, Interventions (Routledge, 2023).
 I am a research fellow at the University of Exeter.

 Interview about HistoryCity: The future of place-based digital storytelling.